oracle-livelabs/database/heatwave-migration/shell-load/heatwave-load.md

     ![](./images/login-heatwave02.png "login-to-heatwave")

-13. Once logged in, change the MySQL Shell mode to \sql and execute the command we copied in Step 63 to load the data in-memory
+13. Once logged in, change the MySQL Shell mode to \sql and execute the command we copied in Lab 4 Task 2.9 to load the data in-memory

     ```bash
     <copy>\sql</copy>